marco3479/NutritionBillsReview/searchProtocol.md

   - Populate contextual fields (`session_*`, `last_action`, `sponsors`, `subjects`, etc.).
   - Leave coder fields (`pro`, `category_environment`, `topic`, `status_code`) as `null`.
   - Set `outcome` to `"passed"` or `"failed"` once terminal; otherwise leave `null`.

+## SAST Relationship Annotation
+- Input: parser NDJSON (`data/parsed/bills.ndjson`) plus the Excel workbook emitted by the parser.
+- Output: in-place (or optional new) workbook columns named `sameAs` and `crossfiled`, each containing JSON arrays of related bill numbers / IDs.
+- Matching: rows are linked via the `id` column by default; override with `--id-column` when the sheet header differs.
+- Empty relationships are cleared so downstream analysts can rely on the columns without additional cleaning.

 ## Quality Control
 - Manually review a random 5–10 % sample against authoritative state links (`research_url`) to verify number, title, status, and dates.